Future Minds: how the digital age is changing our minds, why this matters and what we can do about it

 By Richard Watson

 And it is precisely this deeper thinking, and creating a climate in which it can prosper, which should concern educationalists.
-While ICT has not proved a panacea for academic progress, the author points out that it still attracts heavy investment.
-Yet visual content might be purely "eye-candy", designed simply to keep children's attention.
+While ICT has not proved a panacea for academic progress, it still attracts heavy investment.
 As teachers, are we harnessing technology or driven by it?
-Does it enhance and extend children's thinking?

-As Watson asserts: "We have created a society in which schools teach children how to pass exams but they don't generally teach children how to think."
-There are exceptions, such as the primary schools that do well in league tables but also provide classes in philosophy.
-But are these isolated cases?
-And what obstacles lie ahead?
+As Richard Watson asserts: "We have created a society in which schools teach children how to pass exams, but they don't generally teach children how to think."

-We need to control technology, rather than be ruled by it, to re-evaluate its uses and to be more critical.
-Quiet times, where the mobile is switched off, will allow us to think creatively, be less inhibited in our thoughts and have fresh experiences to stimulate us.
+We need to control technology, the author says, rather than being ruled by it, to re-evaluate its uses and to be more critical.
+Quiet times, where the mobile is switched off, will allow us to think creatively.
 Extra sleep will help release deeper thoughts.
-We need distance and space from the workplace to free our minds.

 What we require, says the author, are opportunities for deeper thinking and reflection.
 Equally, we need to make connections.
-The mind absorbs swathes of low-level data while seldom truly processing any; there is not time to develop reflective, deep-thinking skills.
-Our increasing dependence on search engines such as Google is weakening our critical thinking, yet our fast-paced thinking demands instant responses.
+The mind absorbs swathes of low-level data, while seldom truly processing any.
+Our increasing dependence on Google is weakening our critical thinking, yet our fast-paced thinking demands instant responses.

-Some of his solutions seem optimistic, and others more common sense.
-Switching off phones would create time for the mind to wander and reflect.
+Some of the author's solutions seem optimistic, and others more common sense.
+Switching off phones would create time for the mind to wander and reflect, a time for deeper thinking.
 Teachers who constantly monitor surreptitious use of mobiles would yearn for this, but it seems increasingly unlikely.

-Extra sleep would benefit many pupils, but whether it could be effectively promoted is debatable.
+Extra sleep would certainly benefit many pupils, but whether it could be effectively promoted is debatable.
 Teaching critical skills and philosophy would be a welcome addition to the curriculum, but fitting these into an overcrowded timetable might prove difficult.
-We are promised a less prescriptive curriculum, but such initiatives are notoriously capricious and, once standards become an issue, prescription will follow.

-The author is incisive in his ability to decipher future needs, but this book provides more questions than answers.
-The problems are well stated, the solutions are less clear.
+This book raises more questions than answers.
+The problems are well stated; the remedies less clear.
 Controlling technology lies at the heart of the solution and, as educationalists, we need to be aware of the dangers of our current indulgences.
 We can do little more.